onnx/onnx/README.md

 * [Graph Optimization](https://github.com/onnx/optimizer)
 * [Opset Version Conversion][version_converter]

+# WARNING: ONNX now uses main branch as default branch
+Here are the [steps](https://github.com/onnx/onnx/wiki/How-to-migrate-to-main-branch-in-local-repo) from ONNX wiki for migrating to main branch in local repo.

 # Contribute
 ONNX is a [community project][community].
 We encourage you to join the effort and contribute feedback, ideas, and code.
 You can participate in the [SIGs][sigs] and [Working Groups][wgs] to shape the future of ONNX.